Skin Cancer Treatment

 Early diagnosis is vital, and this will often be done through biopsy (removal of some or all of a lesion for microscopic analysis and laboratory identification).
 For small lesions, this may also involve treatment by complete removal (an excisional biopsy).
-For more extensive lesions, a small piece of affected tissue is analysed (a punch or incisional biopsy), then following diagnosis, we make a removal and reconstruction plan.
+For more extensive lesions, a small piece of affected tissue is analysed (a punch or incisional biopsy) and if the diagnosis calls for it, we make a removal and reconstruction plan.
 Most biopsies and tumour excisions and repairs are done under local anaesthetic and, depending on your policy, are usually covered by medical insurance.

 Malignant Skin Conditions

 With the exception of malignant melanoma, these do not usually spread to other parts of the body (metastasize) and are not usually life-threatening, unless ignored for a prolonged time.
 Smaller lesions can be simply removed and sutured, while larger lesions may be removed and closed with a suitable local tissue flap or graft.

 What to look out for: Any lesion that turns black, is growing, ulcerates, or alternates between healing over and crusting/scabbing.
 These need to be thoroughly checked under good lighting by an expert, and a biopsy taken if there is any doubt about the diagnosis.
 If a lesion is being treated, yet continues to grow or spread, please seek a second opinion from a Plastic Surgeon or Dermatologist.
 As with any form of cancer, early diagnosis and treatment are vital.
 In addition, the smaller the skin lesion when diagnosed, the smaller any resulting scar will be.
 Factors such as chronic/ long-term sun exposure, genetics, immunosuppression, childhood sunburns, and occupational hazards such as exposure to certain chemicals, can increase the risk of developing skin cancers.
 Likewise, previous injuries such as burn scars have an increased tendency to develop into an SCC (Squamous Cell Carcinoma).

 Basal Cell Carcinomas (BCCs)